 Explanation: There are four horizons in soils.
-The top layer known as O-horizon.
+The top layer is known as O-horizon.
 The uppermost layer of soil called as the A-horizon.
 The B-horizon called the subsoil, it contains less organic material.
 The area below the subsoil is called as the C-horizon.

 Explanation: The uppermost layer of the soil, called the A-horizon.
 It consists of partially decomposed organic matter and some inorganic mineral particles.
-This layer consists of large amount of bacteria, fungi and other small insects, which form complex food webs in the soil.
+This layer consists of a large amount of bacteria, fungi and other small insects, which form complex food webs in the soil.

 7. Which horizon helps to determine the pH of the soil?